eae58cf1/eae58cf1.github.com/teleport/_posts/logs/2017-01-27-build-the-plane.md

 I've now revised [the plan](/teleport) to include Autonomous flights only and not manual ones.
 This also saves me the trouble of figuring out how to get radio communication working over long distances.

+## Lessons learned

+- Don't learn to fly a plane with a real plane.
+Use a simulator to get the hang of things first, or just use an autopilot with waypoints configured
+- The plane has to be able to gain altitude quicker
+  - Increase propeller size for more power
+  - Reduce the weight of the plane (use smaller battery pack, autopilot)

 ## Next steps
 I'll run another test with the spare body that I have.